nicfel/Substitution-model-averaging/README.md

 We did not check **estimate** in the box next to the Mutation Rate in the **Site Model** tab.
 Doing so makes no difference, since BEAUti constrains the mean mutation rate of all partitions to be equal to 1 (by default).
 Since we linked the substitution model across all partitions we effectively have only one partition, thus the mutation rate is fixed to 1.

-Note that BEAUti does not allow us to estimate the clock rate in the **Clock Model** tab.
+Note that BEAUti (by default) does not allow us to estimate the clock rate in the **Clock Model** tab.
 In this analysis we only have contemporaneously sampled sequences and we did not set a calibration node as in the introductory tutorial.
 Thus, we have no temporal information and the clock rate is not uniquely identifiable.
 To make the model identifiable BEAUti arbitrarily fixes the clock rate to 1.

 > **Topics for discussion:**
 >